Lliswerry

-Lliswerry (Llyswyry), or Liswerry is an electoral district (ward) and community of the city of Newport, South Wales.
+Lliswerry (Llyswyry), or Liswerry, is an electoral district (ward) and community of the city of Newport, South Wales.
 The area is governed by Newport City Council.
 It is the largest community/ward in the city.

 History and origins

-Lliswerry has been well known across the city for the railway bridge over Somerton Road with 'This is Lliswerry with 2 L's' painted in white across it.
-Lliswerry is an anglicised version of the Welsh place name Llyswyry translating to Maiden's Court.
+Liswerry/Lliswerry is an anglicised version of the Welsh place name Llyswyry translating to Maiden's Court.
 (Llys - Court, Gwyryf > Wyryf > Wyry - Maiden).
 It is believed that there was a manor house in the area belonging to the Welsh King of Brycheiniog.
 His daughter had connections to the manor/court.
 It was likely that the house was in the area of Traston Road today.

-The King public house on Somerton Road was sold to an anonymous telephone buyer in May 2013 for £140,000.
-The pub, which was once known as the King of Prussia, was used as a base by Newport County; before Somerton Park had changing rooms, teams would change at the pub then walk along Somerton Road to play.
-The club would hold social gatherings and also do their laundry there.
+The long-derelict King public house on Somerton Road was sold in May 2013.
+Originally known as the King of Prussia, the pub was used as a base by Newport County; before their ground, Somerton Park, was equipped with changing rooms, teams would change into their playing kit at the pub prior to starting matches, and wash their kit there after games.